jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 to maximize the utilization of the cache system.

-On the other hand, as you can see from the assignment, the timing within a computer system is significantly dependent on the behaviour of workload itself, and a small change in a system, like a slightly larger cache size, might significantly change the performance of a system.
+On the other hand, as you can see from the assignment, the timing within a computer system is significantly dependent on the behavior of workload itself, and a small change in a system, like a slightly larger cache size, might significantly change the performance of a system.
 Thus, performance evaluation of a new system is usually heavily relied on